Aquariuaa/MGCSL/README.md

 # MGCSL
-Multiscale Hawkes Processes for Causal Discovery
+Multi-scale Hawkes Processes for Granger Causal Structure Learning in Topological Event Sequences

+We will open-source all code and data following the paper's publication.